StateFarm-STEM/hablogger/python/raspberrypico/lesson-3/README.md

     Traceback (most recent call last):
       File "<stdin>", line 2, in <module>
     ImportError: no module named 'drivers'
     ```

+* `OSError: [Errno 5] EIO`

+    If you see this error it means you likely have incorrect or loose wiring.
+Double-check the location of your wires whether those wires are loose.

+    Example error message:

+    ```
+    Traceback (most recent call last):
+      File "<stdin>", line 15, in <module>
+      File "drivers/bmp180.py", line 48, in __init__
+    OSError: [Errno 5] EIO
+    ```

+* `OValueError: bad [SCL | SDA] pin`

+    If you see this error it means you likely have incorrectly defined your SCL or SDA pin location in your code.
+You may have your module wired to a location on your Pico, but define the GP pins in your code to point to a different location.
+Verify your code matches with the `GP` pin locations in your Pi Pico pinout diagram.

+    Example error message:

+    ```
+    Traceback (most recent call last):
+      File "<stdin>", line 11, in <module>
+    ValueError: bad [SDA | SCL] pin
+    ```

 ## Reference Material